ezheng96/DevConnector/README.md

 npm install
 ```

-### From the root, you can run both frontend and backend in development mode using:
+### From the root, you can run both frontend and backend in development mode:
 ```
 npm run dev
 ```